jhauberg/dledger/MANUAL.md

   $ 77
 ```

-*Note that the hashtag/pound-symbol here indicates a line that is a comment for the human reader; the program will just ignore it.*
+*The hashtag/pound-symbol here indicates a line that is a comment for the human reader; `dledger` will just ignore it.*

-The example journals might not report any forecasts if the latest record is more than a year old.
+Note that the example journals probably won't report any forecasts because the latest record is more than a year old.

 ## Keeping journals